Porsche 718 GTR (1962)

 Premiere: 1962 May 6, Targa Florio

-The first race for it - the 1962 Targa Florio, the race with the longest course in the world!
-At that time the course was 72 km (45 miles) and it was lapped 10 times.
-There's a rumour that the car was painted red for 1962 Targa Florio in order to mislead the spectators.
-After the war, Germans were not in favour for every Italian citizen and this trick helped to minimize the risk that someone would throw a stone at a car in the race.
-Driven by Nino Vaccarella and Jo Bonnier, the GTR scored 3rd after two Ferrari Dinos.
+The first race for it - the Targa Florio!
+In 1962 the course was 72 km (45 miles) and it was lapped 10 times.
+There's a rumour that the car was painted red in order to mislead the spectators.
+After the war, Germans were not in favour and this trick helped to minimize the risk that someone would throw a stone at the car during the race.
+Driven by Nino Vaccarella and Jo Bonnier, the GTR scored 3rd after two Ferraris.

 A few weeks later the car raced at the Nürburgring 1000 km race, but retired due to a transmission problem.
 The car was also registered for the 1962 Le Mans 24 race, but didn't participate.
 It stayed unused until the 1963 Targa Florio, which it won driven by Jo Bonnier and Carlo Maria Abate.

 Following the success at the 1963 Targa Florio, the car was raced at the 1963 Nürburgring 1000 km and the 1963 Le Mans 24h races, but retired both because of accidents.
 Later history of the 718-046 is unknown.